Sports Coach Logo Sports Coach Training Principles Fitness Components

 Example Workouts

-Below I have identified three Interval Workouts you can customize on your treadmill (if your treadmill does not already come with pre-set workouts for this type of training).
+Below, I have identified three Interval Workouts you can customise on your treadmill (if your treadmill does not already come with pre-set workouts for this type of training).

 Beginner workout

-• Warm-Up: 2 minutes, speed one mph and another two minutes at speed 1.5 mph
+• Warm-Up: 2 minutes, speed 1 mph, and another two minutes at a speed of 1.5 mph.

 • Alternate the two segments 15 times (30 minutes).